zhuxinyu2468/places/geographies/README.md

 This file will contain listings of all regions contained in all Factual-supported countries.
 It may be helpful for building autocompletion lists.

 The structure is as follows:
-* countries is a hash keyed by *factual_ids* of supported *countries*.
+* countries is a hash keyed by *factual_ids* of supported [*countries*](http://developer.factual.com/working-with-factual-places/).
 The Factual Ids are the ids used within the [world-geographies](http://www.factual.com/data/t/world-geographies) table.

 For each country, you will receive:
-* *country* - The code that should be used when populating data in the [global places](http://www.factual.com/data/t/places) table.
+* *country* - The two-letter [ISO 3166-1 alpha 2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) code that should be used when populating data in the [global places](http://www.factual.com/data/t/places) table.
 * *name* - The locally used name for the country.
 These names will generally be in the local alphabet, not transliterated.
-* *name_en* - Common English name for the country.
+* *name_en* - (optional) Common English name for the country.
+Will not be populated if an Enlish name is not available, or if it would be identical to the *name*.
 * *regions* - A hash of regions, keyed by *factual_ids*, for all regions contained in the appropriate country.
 The Factual Ids are the ids used within the [world-geographies](http://www.factual.com/data/t/world-geographies) table.

 For each region, you will receive:
 * *region* - The string that should be used when populating data in the [global places](http://www.factual.com/data/t/places) table.
-* *name* (not always populated) - The locally used name for the country.
+This is generally the locally used name for the country.
 These names will generally be in the local alphabet, not transliterated.
-This will often not be populated because it is either redundat with the _region_ or _name_en_ value.
-* *name_en* - Common English name for the country.
+* *name_en* - (optional) Common English name for the country.
+Will not be populated if an English name is not available, or if it would be idential to *region*.

-NOTE: This is currently test document.
-Right now only USA, Canada, and Korea are populated.
-We'll have the rest of the our supported countries in there very, very soon.
+*NOTE:* There was an encoding mistake generating these due to a driver bug.
+Korea was hand modified.
+We'll have the rest of the our supported countries fixed ASAP.